oroinc/documentation/user_guide/channel_guide.rst

 .. csv-table:: **System entities meaningful for B2B Channels**
   :header: "**Name**","**Description**"
   :widths: 10, 30

-  "**B2B Customer**","Represents a person, a group of persons or business you are in a sales process with.

-  - Mandatory entity (Every Channel instance of B2B Type must contain it)

-  - Contains information on the sales-related activities, lifetime sales values of the specific customer, etc.

-  - Each B2B Customer instance must be assigned to an only instance of a Channel of a B2B Type

-  - Each B2B Customer instance must be assigned to an only Account instance

-  - Each B2B Customer instance can be assigned to an only Contact instance"

   "**Opportunity**","Represents potential sales most likely to become a success.